What to Do When Your Pup Reeks of Skunk Spray

 How to Use It:

-Apply to the DRY dog, working well into the fur.
+Apply to your dry dog, working well into the fur.

 Let stand for about five minutes.